Hip Replacement Metallosis

 In studies done to test the presence of metal near the implants in a person’s body, metal levels were found to be very high.
 One study compared metal levels at the time the implant was placed versus levels a decade after placement.
 Levels of titanium, cobalt, and chromium levels were three times as high as they were prior to placement.

 People with hip replacement devices made from metal are at risk for toxic metal poison.
 The exposure to metal debris is known to cause a wide range of symptoms, all of which can be a sign of a severe health issue.
 If you notice any of the following, contact your doctor:

 - Graying of the skin in the area near the implant

-- Severe pain in the implant joint
+- Feeling of looseness in the joint

 - Nervous system issues

 Metallosis is a severe health issue and can lead to life-long medical problems.
 In many cases, the problems could have been avoided had the makers of metal-on-metal hip implant devices realized the risks connected to their product.
 Some believe makers of implants did know the danger and failed to alert patients and doctors to the risk.
 Others believe the products were not tested enough before they were approved for market.

 There have been many lawsuits filed against makers of metal-on-metal hip implants.
 Those with implants had life-changing medical problems and were forced to undergo risky follow-up surgeries to repair or replace their implants.
 If you or a loved one has a metal-on-metal hip implant, you might be able to get money from the maker of your device.
 If you have suffered any side effects that might be linked to metallosis, you should speak to a lawyer as soon as you can.